-Your Oregon home insurance rates depend where you live and what kind of house you live in, and of course which insurance company you purchase your home insurance from.
-Oregon insurance companies will rate your home insurance premium on these underlying factors:
+Your Oregon home insurance rates depend on where you live and what kind of house you live in, and of course which insurance company you purchase your home insurance from.
+Insurance companies will rate your home insurance premium on these underlying factors:

 Every neighborhood in Oregon is assigned a fire protection class, based on the location of fire stations and water sources, and whether fire protection is provided by a full-time professional department or volunteers.
 More rural homes, like a home in Colton or Estacada although it is less exposed to crime, usually cost more to insure because they are often miles from a fire department.